-- 4.0 What does the term "Section 3 business concern" mean? - 4.1 A "Section 3 business concern" is a business that can provide evidence that it meets one of the following: - 4.1.1 It is 51% or more owned by a Section 3 resident; or - 4.1.2 At least 30% of its full-time employees include person that are currently Section 3 residents, or within 3 years of the date of first employment with the business concern were Section 3 residents; or - 4.1.3 Provides evidence of a commitment to subcontract in excess of 25% of the dollar award of all subcontracts to be awarded to business concerns that meet the qualifications within the preceding 3.1.1 or 3.1.2. - 5.0 Is participation in Section 3 optional? - 5.1 Except for purchases or contracts solely for commodities and equipment, as a part of the solicitation MPHA will offer all proposers the option of a Preference. - 5.2 In response to a competitive solicitation (this Request for Proposals or RFP), proposers are not required to respond to MPHA with a claim of a Preference (meaning, such claim is optional and failure to respond with a claim of a Preference will not cause the proposer to be deemed non-responsive); however, if a proposer does claim a Preference, then MPHA will consider, investigate, and determine the validity of each such claim for a Preference. - 5.3 Regardless of whether a proposer claims a Preference in response to a solicitation, the recipient of the award will be required to, "to the greatest extent feasible," implement the requirements of Section 3 during the ensuing awarded contract term. - 6.0 Must a contractor receiving an award from MPHA take part in the Section 3 program? - 6.1 The short answer is "Yes," as detailed following, each contractor must, "to the greatest extend feasible," take part in the program. - 6.1.1 If the contractor wishes, he/she may claim a Preference during the competitive solicitation process (please see Attachment D, most specifically Section 2.0 therein).
-Pertaining to this RFP competitive solicitation process, MPHA will give a Preference based upon the following:
+4.0 What does the term "Section 3 business concern" mean?

+- 4.1 A "Section 3 business concern" is a business that can provide evidence that it meets one of the following: - 4.1.1 It is 51% or more owned by a Section 3 resident; or - 4.1.2 At least 30% of its full-time employees include person that are currently Section 3 residents, or within 3 years of the date of first employment with the business concern were Section 3 residents; or - 4.1.3 Provides evidence of a commitment to subcontract in excess of 25% of the dollar award of all subcontracts to be awarded to business concerns that meet the qualifications within the preceding 3.1.1 or 3.1.2. - 5.0 Is participation in Section 3 optional? - 5.1 Except for purchases or contracts solely for commodities and equipment, as a part of the solicitation the Agency will offer all bidders and bidders the option of a Preference. - 5.2 In response to a competitive solicitation (this Invitation for Bids or IFB), bidders are not required to respond to the Agency with a claim of a Preference (meaning, such claim is optional and failure to respond with a claim of a Preference will not cause the bidder to be deemed non-responsive); however, if a bidder does claim a Preference, then the Agency will consider, investigate, and determine the validity of each such claim for a Preference. - 5.3 Regardless of whether a bidder claims a Preference in response to a solicitation, the recipient of the award will be required to, "to the greatest extent feasible," implement the requirements of Section 3 during the ensuing awarded contract term. - 6.0 Must a contractor receiving an award from the Agency take part in the Section 3 program? - 6.1 The short answer is "Yes," as detailed following, each contractor must, "to the greatest extend feasible," take part in the program. - 6.1.1 If the contractor wishes, he/she may claim a Preference during the competitive solicitation process (please see Attachment D, most specifically Section 2.0 therein).
+Pertaining to this IFB competitive solicitation process, the Agency will give a Preference based upon the following: